open/close all folders

-- In The Simpsons episode "E-I-E-I-(Annoyed Grunt)", The B-52s parody their own "Love Shack" as "Glove Slap", while later episodes featured Jackson Browne and the Baha Men parodying their own respective work.
+- "E-I-E-I-(Annoyed Grunt)", The B-52s parody their own "Love Shack" as "Glove Slap", while later episodes featured Jackson Browne and the Baha Men parodying their own respective work.

-- Severals actors have lead their voices to parodies of shows or movies they were in.
+- Family Guy has had several actors lend their voices to parodies of shows or movies they were in.
 Meredith Baxter and Michael Gross reprised their roles as Elise and Steven Keaton in a Family Ties parody, Mark Hamill was Luke Skywalker in a Star Wars parody, Frank Welker voiced Freddy in a Scooby-Doo parody, among others.

 - George Lucas backed Family Guy's Star Wars retellings as he's a fan of the show.